DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 12% of candidates do not have British or Irish nationality, they are ‘international’.

-15% of international candidates’ right to work in the UK is unknown (for example, marked as ‘not yet, or not sure’).
+15% of international candidates’ right to work or study in the UK is unknown (for example, marked as ‘not yet, or not sure’).

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({